-Very basically, the social security tax you pay buys three things: 1. income in retirement, 2. income for survivors, and i3. income in case you become disabled before you are eligible to retire.
+Very basically, the social security tax you pay buys three things: 1. income in retirement, 2. income for survivors, and 3. income in case you become disabled before you are eligible to retire.
 Most people have to work and pay into the system to be eligible to receive these benefits.

-How do you qualify?
+How do you qualify for social security?